chaoss/wg-metrics-development/focus-areas/when/activity-dates-and-times.md

 * Aggregation of time by local time
   - Can show what times of day in their local times they contribute.
 Conclusions about the If contributions are more during working hours, or if contributions are more during evening hours.
 * Repository ID
+* Segement of a community, (e.g., GrimoireLab has more EU TimeZone activity and Augur more US Timezones activity)

 ### Visualizations